-What’s in a Decade?
-Women Offer Words of Wisdom to their Younger Selves
+Top Words of Wisdom from Women to their Younger Selves

 One of the most important parts of growing into our lives as women is the ability to learn from our own past, as well as from the strong, independent, female forces around us.